 Any behaviour that undermines the University's ability to evaluate fairly students' academic achievements, or any behaviour that a student knew, or reasonably ought to have known, could gain them or others unearned academic advantage or benefit, counts as academic misconduct (Policy 60: Academic Integrity).
 The range of penalties include a zero on the exam, an “F” in the course and/or expulsion from the University.
 All findings of misconduct will include a Disciplinary Notation on your internal academic record.
 You are responsible for being familiar with the Academic Integrity Policy.
 For more information, please visit the Academic Integrity Office website.

-Guidelines for proper conduct in exams, and penalties for misconduct are listed in the Examination Policy, Academic Integrity Policy, and the Student Code of Non-Academic Conduct.
+Guidelines for proper conduct in exams, and penalties for misconduct are listed in the Final Examination Policy, Academic Integrity Policy, and the Student Code of Non-Academic Conduct.
 It is your responsibility to read and understand them.
 See below for specific exam procedures.